 “Extreme Money” by Satyajit Das (FT Press).
 An idiosyncratic yet withering analysis of how 30 years of financial alchemy and excessive credit plunged us into the Great Recession.

 “Fatal Risk” by Roddy Boyd (Wiley).
-An engaging reconstruction of how American International Group Inc. (AIG) committed “corporate suicide.”
+An engaging reconstruction of how American International Group Inc. (AIG:US) committed “corporate suicide.”

 “Finance and the Good Society” by Robert J. Shiller (Princeton).
 The influential Yale University economist argues that finance, for all its manifest failings of late, remains a force for good in society.
 It’s wrong to assume, he says, that Goldman executives -- whatever their misbehavior may have been - - have an incentive to “attack and subjugate” people.